 In improv, there are no mistakes.
 And the choices that we make are seen as opportunities, not mistakes – there are no good or bad choices, we just call them choices.
 Everything is an opportunity and everything said can be build upon on.
 Same as while working in a team or doing a presentation – don’t be afraid if you forget something during a presentation or you sent the wrong email to the clients – all that is an opportunity to upgrade, build upon what you said or just laugh over it.

-Trust yourself, trust others and trust your instincts.
+Another important principle of improvisation is trust.
+Trust yourself, trust others, and trust your instincts.
 What else do you need for a good conversation or a successful play?

 Groups as a whole focus on solutions and individuals within groups should focus on how to bring the group closer to the solution.
 What I like about impro is that the focus is not on me, but on the whole group.
 A good play in improv means that everyone should look good and not just one person.
 That I call teamwork – being able to boost others’ good qualities and giving gifts to them.